My mom raised me and all three of my siblings to send thank you notes.

 I value the tradition of gratitude underlying that, and to this day, I still (try to) send thank you notes most of the time.
 But I also harbor mixed feelings about them — generally — which have only expanded since I became a mom.

-The truth is — with my two kids’ birthdays in December plus the holidays, the amount of stuff in our tiny little home seems to multiply by approximately 18.4 times every New Year’s.
+The truth is — with my two kids’ birthdays in December plus the holidays, the amount of stuff in our home seems to multiply by approximately 18.4 times every New Year’s.
 And apart from being preoccupied with the task of organizing (and constantly cleaning up) all the gifts my children receive from our generous and well-meaning family members, I always get tripped up by the question of how to handle thank you notes.
 How do (and should) I “do” them?
 And what about my kids, who (at 2 and 4) are still too young to write?
 Should I bother to involve them in the process?